hassio-addons/addon-base-nodejs/README.md

 Docker NodeJS base images used by Home Assistant Community Add-ons.

+## Archive notice

+This repository has been archived, we no longer using this base image in our add-ons.
+We therefore no longer need to maintain this repository.

+If you run into issues cross building NodeJS 18+ using Docker buildx using QEMU, than we recommend switching to using the arm64 runners provided by GitHub Actions instead.
+This circumvents the QEMU issue.

 ## About

 These are the NodeJS add-on base images for the